Tupamaro (Venezuela): History

 After the end of the dictatorship of General Marcos Perez Jimenez, the Caracas area known as "el 23 de Enero" that was occupied by his wealthy officials was then taken over by poor squatters.
 Since then, the area has been described as a "hot bed of radicalism" and that residents have "a resistance mentality".
 When the Tupamaro in Uruguay were being targeted by the Uruguayan government, some of the Uruguayan members supposedly settled "el 23 de Enero".
 The Venezuelan Tupamaros have at least ideological links to the Tupamaros in Uruguay, who took the name of Tupac Amaru, the last Incan leader of Peru, who was executed by Spanish authorities in 1572 for opposing colonial rule.
 In the 1970s and 1980s, people who would later join the Tupamaros were allegedly taking part in guerrilla activities and performing vigilante actions during a period of rising crime in Venezuela.

 Founding

 Tupamaros political art showing support for Hugo Chávez.

+Propaganda in favor of Nicolás Maduro for the 2024 presidential elections in Maracaibo.

 The Tupamaros were officially founded in 1992 and allegedly had the chance in prison to come into contact with Hugo Chávez, who was imprisoned for the 1992 Venezuelan coup d'état attempts.
 Chávez and the Tupamaros allegedly made a deal since Chávez needed protection and the Tupamaros needed resources.
 The election of Hugo Chávez as President of Venezuela resulted in the consolidation of former opposition groups in support of the new Movement for the Fifth Republic president.

 The ideological basis of the movement began to deteriorate.
 In the first decade of the twenty-first century, the group was denounced by interests and stakeholders who disapproved of its actions, specifically alleged attacks on student movements that did not agree with Hugo Chávez.